 “What’s wrong?
 What’s going on?”
 Grasshopper is frightened.
 Over the shouting, he learns that a sophisticated attacker has been moving laterally through the organization for months.
 Who knows how many customers’ records were breached and what data was exfiltrated?
 “Wipe all the laptops clean!” he cries.
 But there is no process or strategy behind Grasshopper’s panic.
 His employees continue to hop around without a plan or direction.

 Managing a Successful Incident Response Plan

 Grasshopper is a mess.
 He runs to the Ants to beg for help.
-They offer one piece of advice: Deploy IBM Resilient Incident Response Platform to create a central and collaborative hub for managing and resolving cybersecurity incidents.
+They offer one piece of advice: Deploy IBM Resilient Security Orchestration, Automation, and Response (SOAR) Platform to create a central and collaborative hub for managing and resolving cybersecurity incidents.
 It helps Grasshopper’s team understand the size and severity of the incident and take decisive action quickly.
 With Resilient, and a little bit of planning, he would have had all the tools he needed to intelligently orchestrate a successful incident response process, just like his neighbors the Ants have.

 Now when the next cybercriminal comes along, Grasshopper will be ready.
 Having an incident response plan is critical to the success of any security program, as well as the long-term sustainability of a business.

 Click here to read more lessons in security and discover how all our favorite fairy tale characters learned to live securely ever after.